siqiang-ng/tp/docs/DeveloperGuide.md

 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
-* wants to group contacts based on our modules
+* wants to group contacts based on the different modules
 * has a need to store the different meeting platforms for each module project in one platform
 * wants to filter inactive contacts but does not want to delete them (Archive the contact)

-**Value proposition**:
+**Value propositions**:

-* manages contacts faster than a typical mouse/GUI driven app
+* Manages contacts faster than a typical mouse/GUI driven app.
-* sorts contacts based on the different modules
+* Sorts contacts based on the different module tags.
-* allows convenient search for project mates / friends taking the same module
+* Allows convenient search for project mates / friends taking the same module.
-* allows convenient search for the link for team meeting
+* Allows convenient search for the link for team meeting.
-* filters the main person list such that inactive contacts will not be seen
+* Filters the main person list such that inactive contacts will not be seen.